Plan a trip · Itinerary

-Amalfi Coast in 1 Day 2026: A Teaser, Done by Boat
+Amalfi Coast Itinerary 1 Day

 Let us be honest: one day on the Amalfi Coast is a teaser, not a tour.
 The coast deserves its own multi-day stay, but if a single day is all you have, the smart move is to pick one town, reach it by ferry, and skip the notoriously jammed coast road entirely.
 Positano for the postcard cascade of houses, or Amalfi for the cathedral and the harbor.
 One town, by boat, slowly; that beats a frustrating bus crawl past everything.